JHuckins/email-lint/README.md

 EmailLint
 =========

-*NOTE* Hosting of this project has lapsed, as has (obviously) keeping it up to date.
-I may get around to doing it again but it's super low on my priority list right now.

-Validate cross-client compatible emails.
-Written in node.js by Luke Schafer.
-See it in action at http://emaillint.com/
+This is a fork of the EmailLint project: https://github.com/lukeschafer/EmailLint and is meant to bring the project up to date.

 # Overview

 EmailLint is a lint program ( http://en.wikipedia.org/wiki/Lint_(software) ) designed to ensure HTML emails are created using techniques that are available in all major email clients.
-You can read more at http://emaillint.com/what

-This repository is for all the code required to host a replica of the site you see at http://emaillint.com

 # Installation on Linux

 Emaillint uses a zero-build-step style of node.js.
-It is hosted on a $5 VPS and has been running for years with zero intervention, so it should be pretty stable!

-1. Get the source on the server.
-On emaillint.com this is a git checkout/pull in ~/www/emaillint
+1. Git clone this repo.
-2. If you would like to run on a different port, change the last line in SRC/web/index.js
+2. If you would like to run on a different port, change the last line in src/web/index.js
-3. Install node.js
+3. Install Node.js
-4. Run it - /usr/local/bin/node /YOURUSER/www/emaillint/web/index.js
+4. Run it via ```nodejs /path/to/cloned/emaillint/repo/src/web/index.js```

-## Use Monit
+## Install Monit

-I use monit to ensure the app is always running.
+Monit can be used to ensure the app is always running.

-1. Install monit - sudo apt-get install monit
+1. Install monit - sudo apt install monit
-2. Edit /etc/monit/monitrc and make sure it has 'set http' on
+2. Edit /etc/monit/monitrc and make sure it has 'set http' on Look for the commented out line starting with "set httpd..."
+     Uncomment this line and the line: allow admin:monit Change these credentials as desired.
+4. Create the /etc/monit/services directory if it doesn't exist.
-3. Create /etc/monit/services/emaillint the stuff in the following code block.
+5. Create /etc/monit/services/emaillint and add the following contents:.
-4. Restart monit - sudo service monit restart
 ```
   check host emaillint with address 127.0.0.1
-    start program = "/usr/local/bin/node /[YOURUSER]/www/emaillint/web/index.js"
+    start program = "/usr/local/bin/node /path/to/cloned/emaillint/repo/src/web/index.js"
-    stop program  = "/usr/bin/pkill -f 'node /[YOURUSER]/www/emaillint/web/index.js'"
+    stop program  = "/usr/bin/pkill -f 'node /path/to/cloned/emaillint/repo/src/web/index.js'"
     if failed port [YOURPORT] protocol HTTP
         request /
         with timeout 10 seconds
         then restart
 ```

+ [YOURPORT] is the port emaillint is listening on (8020 by default).

+5. Restart monit - sudo service monit restart

 # Contributions

-This site was created from a real need back in 2012.
-Since then it has seen very little love.
-It is untested on newer versions of node.js, and uses old versions of packages.

 You can help by submitting pull requests!
 Primarily looking at the following things:
 * Updates to bootstrap and other client libs.